klojang4j/klojang-check/README.md

 Check.that(numberOfChairs).is(positive()).is(lte(), 4).is(even());
 ```

-<i>Klojang Check</i> will save you a lot of time writing unit tests.
-The above example
+Using <i>Klojang Check</i> will make your code more robust while still saving you a lot of
-does not require you to write any unit tests &#8212; your code coverage analyzer would
+time writing unit tests.
+The above example does not require you to write any unit tests
-simply step over the above statement.
-On the other hand, if you would hand-code the
+&#8212; code coverage analyzers would fly right past the above statement.
+On the other
-above check, it would look something like this:
+hand, if you would hand-code the above check, it would look something like this:

 ```java
 if(numberOfChairs <= 0 || numberOfChairs > 4 || numberOfChairs % 2 != 0) {